FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-04-06-writing-an-nx-plugin.md

 }
 ```

 See where this is gonna lead us?
 With `chain()` we have the possibility to run several rules one after another.
-That is a perfect fir if we want to break our task into smaller actions!
+That is a perfect fit if we want to break our task into smaller actions!

 ## Preparing the schematic